DataDog/documentation/content/en/continuous_integration/tests/dotnet.md

   <strong>Note:</strong> To use the manual testing API, you must add the <code>Datadog.Trace</code> NuGet package in the target .NET project.
 </div>

-If you use XUnit, NUnit or MSTest with your .NET projects, CI Visibility will automatically instruments them and sends the results to the Datadog backend.
-If you use an unsupported testing framework or if you have a different testing mechanism, you can instead use the CI Visibility manual testing API, which also reports test results to the backend.
+If you use XUnit, NUnit, or MSTest with your .NET projects, CI Visibility automatically instruments them and sends the test results to Datadog.
+If you use an unsupported testing framework or if you have a different testing mechanism, you can instead use the API to report test results to Datadog.

-The API is based around three concepts: *test module*, *test suites*, and *tests*.
+The API is based around three concepts: test module, test suites, and tests.

 ### Test module